Wire Codes: Introduction

 By incorporating general edge lengths, the wire code construction can be combined with a constant density embedding of the resolved Tanner graph into an arbitrary graph $G$ to find a local implementation of the input code on $G$.
 This result is summarized by the following theorem. \begin{theorem}[Wire code graph embedding] Given an $[[n,k,d]]$ stabilizer code $\oldcodespace$ and a $c$-to-one embedding of the trivalent resolution of its Tanner graph into a graph $G$ the wire code described in Section~\ref{sec:GraphEmbedding} provides an $[[O(\ell_{\text{max}}\delta n),k,\Omega(\frac{1}{\omega}d)]]$ subsystem code that we say implements $\oldcodespace$ with local checks on $G$.
 Here $\ell_{\text{max}}$ is the longest edge length assigned by the graph embedding. \end{theorem}

-Wire codes are holographic in the sense that they can be understood as realizing a ``boundary'' code via local checks along chains of ancilla qubits that are routed through a ``bulk''.
+Wire codes are holographic\footnote{Our construction is distinct from the holographic encoding isometries introduced in Ref.~\cite{Pastawski2015}.} in the sense that they can be understood as realizing a ``boundary'' code via local checks along chains of ancilla qubits that are routed through a ``bulk''.
 We make this intuition concrete by constructing families of wire codes that have local gauge checks in any given dimension $D\geq 2$.
 These $D$-dimensional wire codes implement the checks of an input stabilizer code on a $(D-1)$-dimensional boundary via ancillary qubits that route the connectivity of the checks through the $D$-dimensional bulk.
-When this construction is applied to a good qLDPC code~\cite{panteleev2020quantum, leverrier2022quantum, Dinur2023} the output $D$-dimensional wire code is optimal in the sense that it has code parameters that saturate the bounds of Ref.~\cite{bravyi2011subsystem}.
+When this construction is applied to a good qLDPC code~\cite{panteleev2020quantum, leverrier2022quantum, Dinur2023} the output $D$-dimensional wire code is optimal in the sense that it has code parameters that saturate the bounds of Ref.~\cite{bravyi2011subsystem} shown in Eq.~\eqref{eq:SubsystemBPT}.
 The parameters achieved by these families of codes are depicted in Fig.~\ref{fig:CodeParams} by the dotted line that joins the point `b' to (1,0).
 This result is captured by the corollaries below.

 \begin{corollary}[Optimal local subsystem codes in $D$ dimensions] Wire codes constructed from $[[n,\Theta(n),\Theta(n)]]$ good qLDPC codes~\cite{Panteleev2022} and the graph embeddings into $D$ dimensional Euclidean space from Ref.~\cite{thompson1977sorting} have code parameters $[[n^{D/(D-1)},\Theta(n),\Theta(n)]]$ which saturate the bounds from Ref.~\cite{bravyi2011subsystem} for all $D\geq 2$. \end{corollary} \begin{corollary}[Multiple blocks of optimal local subsystem codes in $D$ dimensions] $\Theta(N^{1-\alpha})$ blocks of size $\Theta(N^\alpha)$ containing optimal wire codes from Corollary~\ref{cor:SubsystemBPTSaturation} results in subsystem codes with parameters $[[\Theta(N),\Theta(N^{1-\alpha/D}),\Theta(N^{\alpha(D-1)/D)}]]$ saturating the bounds from Ref.~\cite{bravyi2011subsystem} for all $D\geq 2$ and $\alpha\in[0,1]$. \end{corollary}